 Now I use skating to commute to work, travel around London and other cities; participating in several different skating events including the Berlin inline skating marathon.
 I love being out and about in London on my skates and find that it helps clear my mind, allowing me to be present in the moment.
 I regularly attend group street skates in London, and am involved in the sound crew who entertain the skaters with a mobile backpack sound system.
 I enjoy the variety of people in the group skates, meeting people of many different ages and backgrounds and the non-skaters that join in.
 Skaters are an open and inclusive bunch.

 When?
 Weekends and other times by arrangement.

-If you’re getting into skating as a way to travel around london, exercise, or just as a hobby I can help you on the journey.
-From putting a fresh pair of skates on for the first time to skating around the wonderful london parks, my lessons will help you improve your rollerblading, no matter what stage or ability you are at.
+If you’re getting into skating as a way to travel around London, exercise, or just as a hobby I can help you on the journey.
+From putting a fresh pair of skates on for the first time to skating around the wonderful London parks, my lessons will help you improve your skating, no matter what stage or ability you are at.
 I have had great success with nervous beginners building up their confidence in incremental steps.

 Skating has allowed me to keep fit and to de-stress whilst I juggle being a student at a London Drama School.
 It’s also a great way to meet new people and enjoy the sun after a difficult day at work.

 WHAT’S THE DIFFERENCE BETWEEN THE INSTRUCTOR LEVELS?

 All Skatefresh instructors are certified by the ICP (Inline Certification Programme) to either Level 1, 2 or 3.